 (MS Norwegian Majesty) On May 11, 2005, while manoeuvring for docking in call port St George's (Bermuda), the NCL ship struck 3 yachts.
 The yachts were already berthed/moored (at Powder Hall anchorage) when the moving cruise vessel hit them, almost sucking one of them under its hull.

 No injuries were reported, but one of the propellers (propulsion unit) was damaged in the accident.

 |23 October 2004||Structural and Technical Issues|

-(MS Norwegian Majesty) On October 23, 2004, due to severe storm, the ship returned from Bermuda to homeport Boston MA a day late.
+(MS Norwegian Majesty) On October 23, 2004, due to a severe storm, the ship returned from Bermuda to homeport Boston MA a day late.
 Reportedly, the vessel had to navigate in up to 10 m / 30 ft waves and strong winds.

 During the storm, a piece of the gangway (passenger bridge) broke loose, breaking some windows in the Royal Fireworks lounge (forward on Deck 5).
-In the incident a male passenger was injured (from flying glass) and the lounge was flooded with sea water.
+In the incident, a male passenger was injured (from flying glass) and the lounge was flooded with sea water.
 The deck's entire fore area (including shops) was closed for the remainder of the voyage.

 You can add more details on reported here accident or submit new / your own Crown Iris ship incident ("Cruise Minus" report) via CruiseMapper's contact form.